 You may also be charged with a felony DUI if you were involved in an accident in which someone was serious injured or died.
 Felony DUIs resulting in the death of another person are considered DUI Manslaughter.

 As mentioned previous, a Felony DUI brings with it a much harsher set of penalties, including prison time served, the revocation of your driving privileges, and expensive fines.
 If you are convicted of Felony DUI, you may also be forced to have an ignition interlock device fitted to your car.
 With this device, you must blow into it to register your blood alcohol content (BAC) before the car will start.
 If you are over the legal limit, it will not start.
 You can find a summary of the penalties you face on the chart located here.

 When dealing with a serious charge like Felony DUI, there’s little time to waste and proper representation is critical.
-The Tampa DUI attorneys at McIntyre Thanasides Bringgold Elliott Grimaldi & Guito, P.A. bring years of experience and success in DUI cases.
+The Tampa DUI attorneys at McIntyre Thanasides Bringgold Elliott Grimaldi Guito & Matthews, P.A. bring years of experience and success in DUI cases.
 Whether it’s a misdemeanor DUI or Felony DUI, they will work diligently and thoroughly on your case to secure a positive outcome.